sw8ng/sports-card-break-simulator/README.md

 ## Card Types and Rarity

-Sports card products contain different types of cards that vary in rarity and desirability.
+Sports card products contain different types of cards that vary in rarity and desirability:

 **Card Categories**